List of guinea pig breeds: Peruvian

 The Peruvian, formerly the Angora, has a long smooth coat all over its body that may reach the floor, including a prominent "forelock" resulting from a portion of its coat on the head and the neck growing forward on the body.
 They have a middle parting and typically have rosettes on their head and thighs.
 Their long hair is an autosomal recessive characteristic that is inherited.
 When two different length hair types are crossed, the shorter hair length will be the dominant one shown.

 Peruvians may come in a Satin variant, featuring a silkier and more lustrous coat.

 The Peruvian is generally not recommended for first time guinea pig owners, due to the tediousness of grooming their long coat.

+Scientists at La Molina's National University have bred the Peruvian to grow even larger, weighing up to two pounds.

 Silkie

 The Silkie breed, also called Sheltie in the United Kingdom, originated in the United Kingdom during the 1970s from a crossbreed between a Peruvian and an American Shorthair.

 They are understood to generally have a tamer personality than most other guinea pig breeds.

 They have a long, smooth coat, with hair that flows back over the body that may grow up to 24 inches in length.
 A Silkie must never have any rosettes or any hair growing in the direction towards its face.
 Its coat should not have a part.
 When viewed from above, a Silkie and its coat forms a teardrop shape.
 The coat is generally accepted to have a somewhat longer sweep of hair in the rear.
-Silkie's may also have a satin coat, which is glossier and smoother than that of its standard coat.
+Silkies may also have a satin coat, which is glossier and smoother than that of its standard coat.
 Their weight differs significantly from guinea pig to guinea pig, ranging from 1 to 3 Ib.

 As with the Peruvian and other long haired breeds of guinea pig, they require more work to groom their thick coat, and thus are not recommended for first time guinea pig owners.